erikalvarez418/helpdesk-knowledge-base/windows-10/printer-wont-install.md

    - Open `Control Panel > Devices and Printers > Add a printer`
    - Click “The printer that I want isn’t listed”
    - Select “Add a printer using a TCP/IP address or hostname”
-   - Enter the IP address > Choose “Generic Network Card” if unsure > Use existing driver or manual `.inf` file
+   - Enter the IP address > Use existing driver or manual `.inf` file

 ---